A lasting memorial for those lost at sea

 The Memorial Book, which is kept at All Hallows by the Tower, in the City of London, records the names and, where possible, the circumstances of the deaths, of people lost at sea with no known grave, irrespective of creed or nationality.

-A Service of Thanksgiving is held each October at All Hallows, for families and friends.
+A Service of Remembrance is held each October at All Hallows, for families and friends.

 Entries in the Memorial Book are accompanied by an online entry on our publicly accessible Lost At Sea website.